 Turn your guests into active loyalty members (and brand ambassadors) by having a simple tiered program structure.
 Offering different reward levels encourages guests to increase their engagement in order to move up a tier, while having a simple structure makes the benefit of reaching each tier immediately obvious.

 Loyalty trend tip: Give guests clear and achievable goals to work toward.
 Pairing specific actions with corresponding rewards, such as making the fifth stay free, for example, will help.
 When you take this one step further by offering attractive rewards at even low-level tiers, such as a complimentary bottle of wine or spa treatment, guests have more opportunities to redeem their points—and are reminded of the value of your program every time they do.

-Bonus loyalty trend tip: travellers want to see your loyalty offers online
+Bonus loyalty trend tip: travelers want to see your loyalty offers online

 Loyalty and rewards programs—especially those that adhere to the five market trends above—are re-emerging on the hospitality scene as the “must-have” for boosting hotel revenue and ensuring repeat business.
 So, the question is, do you have one?
-Let potential bookers know by mentioning it on your trivago Hotel Manager profile via the little blue button.
+Let potential bookers know by promoting it on your hotel website.

 Looking for more ways to attract travelers online and foster guest loyalty?
 Metasearch marketing on trivago is another important activity.
 Head over to trivago Business Studio to found out how to get started.